Multi-Market Google Ads Support Without Losing Control

 What does a multi-market rollout usually cost?

 The main drivers are the number of markets, number of languages, catalogue size, feed complexity, and how tidy the current setup already is.
 Rolling out from a clean structure is one thing; bringing order to a patchwork of already-live markets is another.
-The more work needed in localisation, feeds, tracking, and reporting, the closer the project moves to the upper end.
+The more work needed in localisation, feeds, tracking, and reporting, the more carefully the rollout needs to be phased and scoped.

 Can we phase the rollout to spread cost and reduce risk?